Se3do/Netflix-Clone/README.md

 - **JavaFX:** Ensure that your development environment is configured to include the JavaFX library.

-- **JSON Simple Library:** This project utilizes the JSON Simple library for handling JSON data from the OMDb API.
+- **JSON Simple Library:** This project utilizes the JSON Simple library for handling JSON data from the OMDb Website.
 Make sure that your development enviroment is configured to include the JSON Simple Library

 ## Contributions